How Long Does a Divorce Take?

-5 Factors that Influence How long a Divorce Takes
+5 Factors that Influence Divorce Length

-Reaching Agreement Ends the Divorce Process
+Reaching Agreement Ends the Process

 The judge then signs off on the divorce decree, the judgment is entered, and the parties will be provided with notice, usually within 2 weeks, that the divorce process is completed.